 I have seen people sell their Sweatcoins on eBay and then transfer them out for cash.
 Something to consider, I suppose.

-Offers – What Can You Get?
+Offers and Prizes – What Can You Get?

 Once you earn enough Sweatcoins, you can eventually cash out, and like most survey websites I talk about on this website, the offers will greatly vary, but for now, let’s explore the offers I could take advantage of with my balance.